mitmedialab/rr_interaction/README.md

    any other participant-specific information that will need to be in future participant config files (such as name).
 See `performance/rr2_participant_config00.toml` for an example.
-3. **Any performance log files so far,**  which generated for each interaction session run from `src/rr_interaction_node.py` and put in the output directory specified in the main `config.toml` file.
+3. **Any performance log files so far,**  which are generated for each interaction session run from `src/rr_interaction_node.py` and put in the output directory specified in the main `config.toml` file.
 4. **A directory of stories** that the robot can tell.
 Could have sub-directories for particular story corpuses.
 Since this interaction involves a lot of storytelling, the story corpuses are used to select